The Little Stranger: Plot summary

 Roderick begins to behave moodily and drink heavily, and a concerned Caroline shows Faraday that she has discovered spots on his walls and ceiling that looking like burns in the wood.
 Roderick grows increasingly erratic, and confesses to a disbelieving Faraday that something appeared in his room the night of the party.
 He says that it was first in his room trying to harm him by moving mundane objects, and when he begged it to leave, it used the dog to attack the girl.
 Roderick has resolved that he must keep the unseen force focused on him so as not to direct its attention to his sister or mother, and begs Faraday to keep his terror from his family.
 Faraday dismisses any supernatural explanation, and tells Caroline of his concerns that Roderick is having a nervous breakdown.
 A furious, drunken Roderick bars him from the estate.
 That night, Caroline wakes to discover a fire in Roderick's room, where he has passed out drunk.
 Evidence suggests the fire was set deliberately in several places around the room, and Roderick is committed to a mental hospital.

 Caroline takes over the management of the estate, selling off a significant part of the grounds, to Faraday's displeasure, for the building of council estates.
 Faraday becomes aware that gossip has begun to spread about his relationship with Caroline, and he realizes he has fallen in love with her.
 Caroline seems to waver between returning his feelings and a confused platonic friendship.
 She asks him to hide their burgeoning relationship from her mother, who is beginning to show signs of forgetfulness.
-Soon after, odd sounds in the house begin to alarm Caroline, Mrs Ayres, Betty and the cleaning lady Mrs. Bazeley.
+Soon after, odd sounds in the house begin to alarm Caroline, Mrs Ayres, Betty and the cleaning lady, Mrs Bazeley.
 They experience telephones ringing in the night, bells ringing at odd times and rhythmic tapping, drumming or indiscernible flutterings heard in the walls.
-They find curious childish writing on the walls where these activities have taken places, which badly affects Mrs. Ayers.
+They find curious childish writing on the walls where these activities have taken places, which badly affects Mrs Ayres.
 A 19th century tube communication device linking the kitchen to the abandoned second-floor nursery begins to sound, scaring the maids.
 When Mrs Ayres goes to investigate, she is mysteriously locked in the nursery where Susan, her much-loved first daughter, died of diphtheria at eight years old.
 She experiences shadows, tapping and running footsteps behind the locked door, culminating in hearing a whispering childlike voice through the speaking tube.
 Frantic to escape, Mrs Ayres pounds the windows open, cutting her arms badly.
 After Caroline and the maids free her, Faraday is called to the house to dress her wounds.
 Caroline tells Faraday she believes the house is being affected by a poltergeist, which she believes is a telekinetic force caused unintentionally by a living person.
-She suspects Roderick's stress at trying to salvage the estate has left behind a psychic impression on the house, which has now effected both him and their mother.
+She suspects Roderick's stress at trying to salvage the estate has left behind a psychic impression on the house, which has now affected both him and their mother.